The Ultimate Guide: How to Write TV & YouTube Commercials

 If the ad is written for diapers, then the audience will be young parents.

-If the Ad is about sport shoes, it will be for people mostly aged 16–50.
+If the Ad is about sports shoes, it will be for people mostly aged 16–50.
 If it is a brand manufacturing all types of shoes, it’ll have a vast audience and a different marketing strategy.

 3. Budget: